 Oriole Park

-In Forest Hill, you’ll find this relaxing park, with an obstacle course playground, aquatic-themed splash pad, baseball diamond and tennis courts.
+In Forest Hill, you’ll find this relaxing park, with the Neshama Playground that includes an obstacle course, aquatic-themed splash pad, baseball diamond and tennis courts.

 Milliken Park

-This park has an accessible playground featuring rubber tile surfacing, baby and saucer swings, and public washrooms near the parking lot.
+This park has multiple playgrounds, including an accessible playground featuring rubber tile surfacing, baby and saucer swings.
+There’s also hiking trails and a pond, plus public washrooms near the parking lot.

 Rosebank Park